-- Children in Local Authority Care as defined in section 22 of the Children Act 1989.
-Change of status from that of Child in Local Authority Care as a consequence of adoption, child arrangements order or special guardianship order will not impair an application on behalf of that child. - 2.
-Students with elder brothers or sisters, step-brothers or step-sisters, half-brothers or half-sisters, adopted brothers or adopted sisters living together at the same address, already attending the preferred school (with the exception of Year 11) and expected to continue at the school in the following school year (i.e. at the time of admission).
-The address used for admission purposes will be that at which the child wakes up on a majority of school days (Monday to Friday). - 3.
-Children resident within the designated catchment zone.
+Children in Local Authority Care - as defined in section 22 of the Children Act 1989.
+Change of status from that of Child in Local Authority Care or have been in state care outside of England as a consequence of adoption, child arrangements order or special guardianship order will not impair an application on behalf of that child.

+- 2. Students with elder brothers or sisters, step-brothers or step-sisters, half-brothers or half-sisters, adopted brothers or adopted sisters or other children living together at the same address, already attending the preferred school (with the exception of Year 11) and expected to continue at the school in the following school year (i.e. at the time of admission).
+The address used for admission purposes will be that at which the child wakes up on a majority of school days (Monday to Friday). - Children resident within the designated catchment zone.
 The catchment zone is the area determined by the boundary lines designated historically.
 Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the close date for applications. - 4.
 Children who are not resident within the designated catchment zone but attend a school designated as a partner/feeder school as out-of-zone students.
 Designated partner schools: